Glenn B. Wiggins

 Ph.D., Entomology, University of Toronto, 1958

-Glenn Wiggins is Curator Emeritus of Entomology at the ROM, and Professor Emeritus in the Department of Ecology and Evolutionary Biology in the University of Toronto.
+Glenn Wiggins — Curator Emeritus of Entomology at the Royal Ontario Museum, and Professor Emeritus in the Department of Ecology and Evolutionary Biology at the University of Toronto — died in his sleep on July 7, 2013.

 Glenn was an elected member of the Executive Board Entomological Society of Canada from 1979 to 1983, and President of the Society in 1981-82 (1981-82, 1983a).
 He was a founding member of the Society’s Biological Survey of Canada (Terrestrial Arthropods), serving on the Scientific Committee of the Survey from 1976 to 1991 (1991).
 As President of the Entomological Society, he became a member of the Biological Council of Canada in 1981 and was elected Vice-President, remaining on the BCC until 1985 (1983b, c).
 He was appointed as a Fellow of the Entomological Society of Canada in 1982 for major contributions to Entomology.
 He received the 1992 Gold Medal of the Entomological Society of Canada for outstanding achievement (1992e).
 In 2006 he was elected as an Honorary Member of the Entomological Society of Ontario.